 What is Static Testing?

-Static testing is done in 2 ways:
+Static Testing is done in 2 ways:

-- Reviews: Reviews are done in order to find the defects, issues, and ambiguities in the documents like requirements, design, etc. Reviews plays an important role in static testing as it is better to find the cause of failure in the starting rather than failures at the end.
+- Reviews: Reviews are done in order to find the defects, issues, and ambiguities in the documents like requirements, design, etc. Reviews play an important role in static testing as it is better to find the cause of failure in the starting rather than failures at the end.
 As most of the issues arose after the development of software regarding the requirements, design not fixed in the starting or any ambiguity found in the documents.
 Reviews can be formal/informal depending on the particular stage of software testing.
 Reviews in software testing consist of Informal, Walkthrough, Inspection and Technical Review.

 - Static Analysis: In Static Analysis, software or an application is tested to find the structural defects in the code written by developers without actually executing it.
 Static Analysis is usually done by the tools and is used to uncover the defects like unused/ unreferenced variables, programming standard violation, syntax violations, coding standards unfollowed, dead code (code written but not used anywhere), etc. There are certain tools available in the market that helps in static analysis of code, analyze structures and dependencies, calculate metrics like cyclomatic complexity or nesting levels and enforce developers to follow specific coding standards and helps in Static Analysis.